letizia-sorrentino/genai-bootcamp-2025/sentence-constructor/ChatGPT/prompt.md

 - Provide hints about tricky grammatical points, such as gender agreement or verb conjugation.
 - If the sentence is incorrect, offer subtle corrections and explain why.
 - Encourage self-correction by prompting the student to rethink their choices.
+- Do not include the translation of the sentence in the prompt.
+The student should work on that.

 ## Examples Response from ChatGPT
 <example>